Hugh de Puiset: Bishop of Durham under Henry II

-On 22 January 1153 Hugh was elected to the see of Durham by the cathedral chapter, in spite of the opposition of Henry Murdac, who excommunicated the chapter in response.
-Because of Murdac's opposition and refusal to confirm the election, Hugh only obtained consecration by making a personal visit to Rome, where the pope was able to over-rule the Archbishop of York.
-He was consecrated on 20 December 1153, by Pope Anastasius IV.
+On 22 January 1153 Hugh was elected to the see of Durham by the cathedral chapter in spite of the opposition of Henry Murdac, who excommunicated the chapter in response.
+Because of Murdac's opposition and refusal to confirm the election, Hugh obtained consecration only by making a personal visit to Rome, where the pope was able to overrule the Archbishop of York.
+He was consecrated on 20 December 1153 by Pope Anastasius IV.
 Hugh was enthroned, or ceremonially installed as bishop in his cathedral, at Durham on 2 May 1154.
-King Stephen granted to Puiset as bishop of Durham, the mineral rights at Weardale, which included lead mines.
+King Stephen granted to Puiset as bishop of Durham the mineral rights in Weardale, which included lead mines.
 Silver was also extracted from the lead ore mined there, and that silver probably helped the bishops form their own mint.

 Hugh may not have attended the coronation of King Henry II of England and his queen Eleanor of Aquitaine.
-Some sources place him at the coronation, others do not.
-He also did not attend the Council of Clarendon in 1164 that issued the Constitutions of Clarendon, that was the cause of the quarrel between the king and Thomas Becket.
-In the ensuing dispute between the king and Becket, Hugh did not take sides.
-He was, however, present with Roger de Pont L'Évêque the Archbishop of York at the coronation of the king's eldest son Henry the Young King in 1170, and consequently was suspended by Alexander III.
+Some sources place him at the coronation; others do not.
+Nor did he attend the Council of Clarendon in 1164 that issued the Constitutions of Clarendon, which was the cause of the quarrel between the king and Thomas Becket.
+In the ensuing dispute between the king and Becket Hugh did not take sides.
+He was, however, present with Roger de Pont L'Évêque, the Archbishop of York at the coronation of the king's eldest son, Henry the Young King, in 1170 and consequently was suspended by Alexander III.
 The coronation of the Young King eventually led to Becket's martyrdom in December 1170.

 Hugh obtained an exemption allowing him to keep his castle at Northallerton in Yorkshire when Henry was ordering the destruction of most of the illegal castles that had been built during King Stephen's reign.
 He also built a castle at Norham, designed to help defend the north of England against raids from Scotland.